International Design Awards

-The International Design Awards are a group of awards that recognize, celebrate and promote design visionaries and emerging talent in architecture, interior, product, graphic and fashion design.
+The International Design Awards (IDA) are a group of awards that recognize, celebrate and promote design visionaries and emerging talent in architecture, interior, product, graphic and fashion design.

 Overview

 The International Design Awards (IDA) exists to recognize, celebrate and promote exceptional design visionaries and discover emerging talent in Architecture, Interior, Product, Graphic and Fashion Design worldwide.

 Each year, a selected jury of industry experts from each of the five IDA disciplines (Architecture, Fashion, Interior, Product and Graphic Design) determine one winning project from each discipline, as well as one emerging designer award from each discipline.

 In addition to the annual "of the Year" honors, IDA also confers tiered prizes — Gold, Silver and Bronze — within each discipline based on jury score.
 Notable Gold recipients have included the Maserati MC20 (Product Design, 2021), San Francisco International Airport’s Terminal 3, Boarding Area E by Gensler (Interior Design, 2015), the Moesgaard Museum by Henning Larsen (Architecture, 2015), and Blade by Mino Caggiula (Architecture, 2023).
 A searchable directory of yearly winners is maintained by the organizer.